40GB Upgrade for iPod 2.Gen (20GB)?

 dd if=/dev/sda1 of=/temp/ipod-first-partition

-10. Connect the new 40GB-HD with the USB-Case and connect it to the Linux-PC.
+10. Connect the new 40GB-HDD with the USB-Case and connect it to the Linux-PC.

-11. Run 'fdisk /dev/sda' and generate the partition table on the new HD.
+11. Run 'fdisk /dev/sda' as root and generate the partition table on the new HDD.

 Delete any existing partition (command: d)